Social Activities

 What is Seiwajyuku?

 Seiwajyuku was an association that began in 1983 when 25 young business owners in Kyoto asked Inamori to teach them how to be effective managers.
-Upon receiving this request, Inamori taught them his management philosophy, which is characterized by the belief that a manager’s mission is to refine his or her spirit to bring about prosperity for the company and happiness for employees.
+Upon receiving this request, Inamori taught them his management philosophy, which is characterized by the belief that business managers have a mission to refine themselves to enhance the prosperity of their companies and the happiness of their employees.

-Seiwajyuku members continued to passionately study this philosophy and before long this initiative expanded all across Japan as word of these lessons spread and they recommended him to their acquaintances.
-And as of the end of 2019, when Seiwajyuku closed after 36 years, there were 56 branches in Japan and 48 abroad attended by approximately 15,000 members.
+Seiwajyuku members continued to passionately study this philosophy.
+Before long, Seiwajyuku had expanded all across Japan as word of these lessons spread and members recommended Inamori to their acquaintances.
+At the end of 2019, when Seiwajyuku closed after 36 years, there were 56 branches in Japan and 48 internationally, attended by approximately 15,000 members.

 Seiwajyuku's Activities